 - Apprentice (Expert in 1.16+): Snowy Tundra, Mountains, Dark Forest, Desert, Savanna

 - Journeyman (Master in 1.16+): Swamp, Giant Tree Taiga, Flower Forest

 If you're using mods that add more biomes, more maps can be added in the config file.

 A new tool for mining!
 The pickarang is a boomerang pickaxe - throw it, it breaks whatever it hits, and comes back to you with the drops.

-The Pickarang is crafted with a Heart of Diamond (from Stonelings, in the World category, or just diamonds if it's disabled), and can be enchanted with Efficiency, Unbreaking, Fortune, Silk Touch, and Piercing.
+The Pickarang is crafted with a Heart of Diamond (from Stonelings, in the Mobs category, or just diamonds if it's disabled), and can be enchanted with Efficiency, Unbreaking, Fortune, Silk Touch, and Piercing.

 Right clicking a tiny slime with a bucket puts it in there.
 It remains quiet, but will start jumping inside the bucket if you find yourself in a slime chunk.